Lightstreamer/Lightstreamer-kafka-connector/README.md

   _Mandatory_.
 The name of the Kerberos service.

-- `authentication.gssapi.pricipal`
+- `authentication.gssapi.principal`

-  _Mandatory if [ticket cache](#authenticationgssapiticketcacheenable) is disabled .The name of the principal to be used.
+  _Mandatory if [ticket cache](#authenticationgssapiticketcacheenable) is disabled.
+The name of the principal to be used.

 - `authentication.gssapi.ticket.cache.enable`